bjm31/Spring2019-COP3530-Fang-project-4-boggle-bjm31_public/README.md

 ## Objective:

-This project is meant to help you familiarize yourself with backtracking algorithms and the usage of hashing data structures.
+This project is meant to help you familiarize yourself with backtracking algorithms and the usage of sets.
 You will be recreating the game of 'Boggle', which is a game that involves identifying as many words as possible from a 4 x 4 grid of letter dice.
 Each dice has 6 letters on it.
 This game will be single player with the player seeking to identify all words in the grid.

 ## Learning Outcomes: